RavnaPCB/RavnaPCB/README.md

 I am not yet a student or an engineer, nor do I pretend to be an expert.
 I started [this project](https://github.com/RavnaPCB/01.OSOH_SOM_MB) with the sole purpose to deepen my knowledge in electronics and learn PCB Design, so some mistakes, design flaws and thing I didn't think through are to be expected for now.
 I will be reporting every issue and potential problem I find in the repository's "Issues" tab.

-I hope that one day, when all the issues are sorted out, people could use the project as a reference design or put the manufactured boards to actual use.
+I hope that one day, when all the issues are sorted out, people could use the project as a reference design or put the boards to actual use.

 ## Future Plans and Goals